 20 - 22 June 2018

-The fourth International Conference on Environmental and Economic Impact on Sustainable Development took place in Naples, Italy, organised by Wessex Institute, represented by Professors Giorgio Passerini and Juan Casares Long, and Parthenope University of Naples, represented by Prof Giovanni Perillo.
+The fourth International Conference on Environmental and Economic Impact on Sustainable Development took place in Naples, Italy, organised by Wessex Institute, represented by Professors Giorgio Passerini, Juan Casares Long and Giovanni Perillo.

 The conference was sponsored by WIT Transactions on Ecology and the Environment and the International Journal of Environmental Impacts.